swcarpentry/python-novice-inflammation/README.md

 * [Mike Trizna][mike_trizna]
 * [Greg Wilson][greg_wilson], creator of [Software Carpentry][swc_history]

-The goal of this lesson is to teach novice programmers to write modular code to perform a data analysis.
-Python is used to teach these skills because it is a commonly used programming language in many scientific disciplines.
-However, the emphasis is not on teaching every aspect of Python, but instead on language agnostic principles like automation with loops and encapsulation with functions (see [Best Practices for Scientific Computing][best-practices] to learn more).
+This lesson teaches novice programmers to write modular code to perform data analysis using Python.
+However, the emphasis is on teaching language-agnostic principles such as automation with loops and encapsulation with functions (see [Good enough practices in scientific computing][good-enough-practices] to learn more).

+The example used in this lesson analyses a set of 12 data files with inflammation data collected from a trial for a new treatment for arthritis (the data was simulated).
+Learners are shown how it is better to create a function and apply it to each of the 12 files using a loop instead of using copy-paste to analyse the 12 files individually.

+Rendered version of the lesson: <https://swcarpentry.github.io/python-novice-inflammation/>

 This lesson is also available in [R][R] and [MATLAB][MATLAB].

-The example used in this lesson analyzes a set of 12 data files with inflammation data collected from a trial for a new treatment for arthritis (the data was simulated).
-Learners are shown how it is better to create a function and apply it to each of the 12 files using a loop instead of using copy-paste to analyze the 12 files individually.

-Rendered version of the lesson: <https://swcarpentry.github.io/python-novice-inflammation/>

 ## Contributing
 [![Travis Build Status](https://travis-ci.org/swcarpentry/python-novice-inflammation.svg?branch=gh-pages)](https://travis-ci.org/swcarpentry/python-novice-inflammation)